Helpful Tips for a High-Quality Convention & Trade Show Display

 Do Your Research

 Trade shows and conventions are really just sales pitches where the customers come to you.
 You’ll want to be prepared as possible for whoever walks up to your booth.
-Before you go, make sure you look up the amount of people to expect at this show, the number of other vendors there will be, any events that may take place during the convention, and so much more.
+Before you go, make sure you look up the number of people to expect at this show, the number of other vendors there will be, any events that may take place during the convention, and so much more.

-Likewise, though trade shows and conventions are awesome places to meet others in your industry, these people could be your competition.
+Likewise, trade shows and conventions are awesome places to meet others in your industry, these people could be your competition.
 Make sure you know who else is attending with products or services similar to yours.
 Know the pros and cons of each one compared to yours, and be able to talk in-depth about the nuances.
 Your customers will remember how knowledgeable you were on the topic, and your peers will respect you, too!

 Sharpen Up Your Networking Skills

 Conventions and trade shows consist of hours, and some cases even days, of being completely “on.”
 You’ll need to talk to convention attendees and your peers for long periods of time.
 For some people, this doesn’t come naturally.
 If you’re intimidated by networking with others, doing sales pitches, and keeping the conversation going, it may be best to attend local networking events in your area leading up to the trade show or convention to get your people skills up to part.
-Afterall, you’re on a sales pitch.
+After all, you’re on a sales pitch.

 Promote Your Attendance

 Have social media?
 Know anyone that may be attending or has attended similar events in the past?
-What about a email list from your CRM?
+What about an email list from your CRM?
 All of these networks really add up to create an awesome audience to promote your attendance at the convention or trade show.
 Send some personal emails to any connections you’ve made in the past, or perhaps reach out on LinkedIn.
 Send out an email blast to anyone in your CRM.
-You can post on your business’s social media channels leading up to the event giving details about what to look out for, any deals you may have for attendees, and all the information someone needs to come find you – maybe even take a picture of your trade show display to give customers a visual of what to look out for.
+You can post on your business’s social media channels leading up to the event giving details about what to look out for, any deals you may have for attendees, and all the information someone needs to come to find you – maybe even take a picture of your trade show display to give customers a visual of what to look out for.